Close

 5 Inca Trail

 Route 1 Inca Trail This is the mo Route 1 Inca Trail This is the most challenging day of the trek, as you ascend a 5-hour long steep path to reach the highest point of the trail.
 Colloquially known as 'Dead Woman's Pass', Warmiwanusca sits at a height of 4200 m above sea level, providing amazing views of the valley below.
 The group will then descend to the campsite in the Pacaymayo Valley at 3650 m.
 Route 2 Quarry Trail This is the most challenging and rewarding day of the hike.
 A 3-hour walk takes you to the top of the first pass of Puccaqasa, about 4370 m high.
 After enjoying the picturesque views of the valley, it’s a short walk before stopping for lunch.
 After, make the 2-hour hike to Kuychicassa, the highest pass of the trek at 4450 m.
 From here, descend to the sacred site that the Incas called Intipunku.
 This is a sun gate, where the sun will stream through at particular times of the year and there are views of the Nevado Veronica mountain year-round.
-The Incas built several sun gates, the most notable overlooking Machu Picchu.
 Head to the campsite, only a stone’s throw away and at 3600 m.
 Route 3 Cusco Today, take a taxi to Tambomachay, an archaeological site just outside of Cusco.
 From here you’ll take a 2 to 3 hours walk back to Cusco.
 On the way, stop to admire some of the archaeological sites, including Puka Pukara, Quenqo and Saksaywaman.
 Arrive back in Cusco in the early afternoon and enjoy some free time.
 Maybe visit the Merida, Mendivil and Olave art galleries and workshops before finding a great spot to sit down and enjoy some dinner.

 Read More